ashishk14/strapi/README.md

 ## Send automated email on new activity

-Whenever a new `Activity` is created a mail is sent to `info@mallorcard.es` with subject, `New activity is created in activities`.
+Whenever a new `Activity` is created a mail is sent to `ashishk1409@gmail.com` with subject, `New activity is created in activities`.

 In this application, Nodemailer is used to send email.
 To change the config of nodemailer, go to `.env` file and change variables with prefix `EMAIL_`.
 These EMAIL environment variables are consumed in the configuration of nodemailer in `/config/plugin.js` file.